 En Route to Luahna Peak

-After a quiet viewing party, we proceeded to make our way down the west side via a steep gully.
+We left the top after a quiet viewing party and took many photos.
+Soon, we proceeded to go down the west side via a steep gully.
 There was lots of choss on this climb, and the pups weren’t too happy about that part.

 But it took me some coaching to navigate them through the steep terrain.
 But we all went down ok.
 Then from the west slope, we moved northwest and kept our altitude between 7400′ and 7600′.